lightbug-io/docs/devices/vehicle/installation.md

 ::: warning ⚠️ Warning
 Images in this guide are for illustrative purposes only and currently features our older VT2 device.
-If you purchase a vechicle tracker today, you will receive the VT3 device.
+If you purchase a vehicle tracker today, you will receive the VT3 device.
 :::

 ## Tools

-You will likely need the following tools to complete installaiton.
+You will likely need the following tools to complete installation.

 <v-row>
     <v-col